rashmiKumari03/Customer_Churn_Prediction/README.md

 ### Future Enhancements

-- Implement SHAP or LIME for model interpretability, to better explain the predictions.
 - Deploy the model using a web framework such as Flask or Streamlit for real-time prediction.
 - Automate the model deployment and monitoring pipeline using tools like MLFlow or DVC.